gabreek/python-scrcpylauncher/README.md

 ## 🚧 To-Do / Future Features

+- [ ] Finish options GUI (you can use custom options commands).
+- [ ] Multiple windows audio management.
 - [ ] Full support for ADB over WiFi.
 - [ ] Multi-device management interface.
 - [ ] ... any other ideas are welcome!